isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 a client) during lease selection and renewal.
 In particular, three major checks are necessary.
 First, when selecting a new lease, it is not sufficient for a candidate lease to simply not be in use by another DHCP client; it also must not be reserved for another client.
-Second, when renewing a lease, an additional check must be performed to see whether the address being renewed is reserved for another client.
-Finally, when a host renews an address or a prefix, the server must check whether there is a reservation for this host, so the existing (dynamically allocated) address should be revoked and the reserved one be used instead.
+Similarly, when renewing a lease, an additional check must be performed to see whether the address being renewed is reserved for another client.
+Finally, when a host renews an address or a prefix, the server must check whether there is a reservation for this host, which would mean the existing (dynamically allocated) address should be revoked and the reserved one be used instead.

-Some of those checks may be unnecessary in certain deployments and not performing them may improve performance.
+Some of those checks may be unnecessary in certain deployments, and not performing them may improve performance.
 The Kea server provides the ``reservation-mode`` configuration parameter to select the types of reservations allowed for a particular subnet.
 Each reservation type has